-The University has a spending policy for its donor restricted endowment, as approved by the University's Board of Trustees, that aims to provide a stable and predictable source of funding for the University's academic and strategic initiatives and also to protect the real value of the endowment over time.
-Under this policy the amount that can be expended for current operations is a weighted average based on two components: prior year spending adjusted for an inflationary factor and 5% of a twelve quarter moving average of market values.
+The University's spending policy for its donor restricted endowment, as approved by the University's Board of Trustees, aims to provide a stable and predictable source of funding for the University's academic and strategic initiatives and also to protect the real value of the endowment over time.
+Per the University's spending policy, the amount that can be expended for current operations is based on a weighted average of prior year spending adjusted for an inflationary factor and 5% of a twelve quarter moving average of market values.
+At its discretion, the Board of Trustees may authorize a higher or lower amount of spending from the restricted endowment to adjust for prior investment performance, current market conditions, or other factors to meet operating needs.

 The University does not distribute from funds with market values less than historical value.
 To the extent that the fair value of a donor restricted endowment fund falls below its historic dollar value it is reported as a reduction of net assets with donor restrictions.
-As of May 31, 2022 and 2021, there were no endowment funds with a market value less than historical value.
+As of May 31, 2023 and 2022, there were no endowment funds with a market value less than historical value.